 Trent provides a minimum level of funding for the first four years of our doctoral students' programs comprised of Research Awards and Graduate Teaching Assistantships.
 Further financial support may be available in the fifth year of the program.
 Additional internal scholarship support in recognition of outstanding academic performance is also available.
 We encourage all applicants to apply for external scholarships provided through granting agencies such as the Ontario Graduate Scholarship Program, SSHRC and the Trudeau Foundation.
 In addition, Trent has a variety of means of supporting graduate students including the provision of teaching assistantships, research assistantships scholarships and bursaries.

 Program Specific Awards

-The M.A. in Canadian Studies and Indigenous Studies is grateful to have the support of donors who have made available the scholarships listed below.
-Funds are granted at the time of admission and are assessed automatically.
+The Ph.D. in Canadian Studies is grateful to have the support of donors who have made available the scholarships listed below.
+These funds are granted at the time of admission and are assessed automatically.